 Purchase and Minor Repairs

-FHA will allow people to borrow enough money to buy a home and get extra funds to make minor repairs or home improvements.
+FHA will allow people to borrow enough money to buy a home and get extra funds to make minor repairs or improvements.
 This is called the FHA 203k Streamline.
 The maximum amount of funds that can be used for the repair work is $35,000.

 For the standard version, a certified home contractor must be used and certain lending rules will need to be followed.